 Note: To check these calculations yourself, use the more precise MIRRA rate of 15.0757% and MIRRB rate of 14.6732%.

-In other words, taking the actions proposed in Case A and Case B brings the same results as simply putting the initial costs in the bank and receiving interest at the MIRR rate!
+In simpler terms, taking the actions proposed in Case Alpha and Case Beta brings the same results as merely putting the initial costs in the bank and receiving compound interest earnings at the MIRR rate!

-Note that IRR results show a large advantage for Case A over Case B. The relative advantage of A over B is much smaller in the MIRR results.
-However, most people can easily compare MIRR results with compound interest growth and understand the magnitude of the MIRR difference.
-As shown, understanding the meaning of the IRR difference is more problematic.
+Notice that IRR results show a significant advantage for Alpha over Beta.
+The relative position of Alpha over Beta is much smaller in the MIRR results.
+In conclusion, most people can easily compare MIRR results with compound interest growth and understand the magnitude of the MIRR differences.
+Understanding the meaning of the IRR difference is more problematic

-Incidentally, the MIRR formula is really a geometric mean—exactly the same formula used to find cumulative average growth rate for figures that grow exponentially, such as compound interest earnings.
+Incidentally, the MIRR formula is, in fact, a geometric mean.
+The same formula is used to find cumulative average growth rate for figures that grow exponentially such as compound interest earnings.
 And, calculations like those above can be avoided entirely by simply using Excel's MIRR function.
-For Case A, whose cash flows are located in cells B3 through B10, using a reinvestment rate of 8% and financing rate of 6%, Excel's MIRR function would be:
+For Case Alpha, whose cash flows are located in cells B3 through B10, using a reinvestment rate of 8% and financing rate of 6%,

-This section compares A and B cases on the basis of net cash flow, internal rate of return, modified internal rate of return, net present value, return on investment, and payback period.
-For more coverage of the individual metrics in this encyclopedia, please follow the links provided with each metric.
+This section compares Alpha and Beta cases using (1) net cash flow, (2) internal rate of return, (3) modified internal rate of return, (4) net present value, (5) return on investment, and (5) payback period.

 Total Net Cash Flow

-The net cash flow metric favors Case B over Case A: A brings a $200 net gain over 7 years, while B brings in $240.
-Case B thus has a $40 (20%) advantage in net cash flow over A. For situations where cash flow and working capital are problematic, this could be an important advantage for Case B. However, see the discussion on Payback Period, below, for a different view of these cash flow consequences.
+The net cash flow metric favors investment Beta over investment Alpha: Alpha brings a $200 net gain over seven years, while Beta brings in $240.
+Beta thus has a $40 (20%) advantage in net cash flow over A. For business situations where cash flow and working capital are in short supply, that problem could mean a significant advantage for Beta.
+However, see the discussion on Payback Period, below, for a different view of these cash flow consequences.

 Internal Rate of Return (IRR)

-Case A outscores Case B on the IRR metric, 30.6% to 20.8%.
-Both IRR figures are very likely above the company's cost of capital, and both proposed actions can thus be viewed as net gains.
-A's larger IRR can be taken as a signal that A provides a better rate of return than B (assuming that incoming cash flows are reinvested).
-Beyond that, however, the IRR figures themselves do not show the magnitude of A's real rate of return advantage over B. When IRRs are several times larger than cost of capital, or more, the real rate of return difference between two different investments depends heavily on the timing of cash flows, the cash flow stream profiles, and the actual rates available for cost of capital and earnings on returns—none of which can be seen in the IRR figures.
+Case Alpha outscores Case Beta on the IRR metric, 30.6% to 20.8%.
+Case Alpha outscores Case Beta on the IRR metric, 30.6% to 20.8%.
+Both IRR figures are very likely above the company's cost of capital, and the firm no doubt sees both proposals as net gains.
+Some analysts will interpret Alpha's larger IRR as a signal that Alpha provides a better rate of return than Beta (assuming reinvestment of incoming cash flows).
+Beyond that, however, the IRR figures themselves do not show the magnitude of Alpha's real rate of return advantage over Beta.

 Modified Internal Rate of Return (MIRR)

-With an 8% real earnings rate for returns, Case A slightly outscores Case B on the MIRR metric, 15.1% to 14.7%.
-The MIRR's meaning is easily understood: MIRR essentially compares results to the growth of compound interest earnings.
-Assuming that incoming returns are reinvested at 8%, Case A, for instance gives the investor exactly the same result as putting the initial cash outflow on deposit for seven years and receiving compound interest earnings at the MIRR annual rate, 15.1%.
+With an 8% real earnings rate for returns, Case Alpha slightly outscores Case Beta on the MIRR metric, 15.1% to 14.7%.
+MIRR's meaning is easily understood: MIRR essentially compares results to the growth of mpound interest earnings.
+Assuming that investors reinvest incoming returns at 8%, Alpha, for instance, gives the investor precisely the same result as putting the initial cash outflow on deposit for seven years and receiving compound interest earnings at the MIRR annual rate, 15.1%.

 Net Present Value (NPV)